Investigamer/Proxyshop/README.md

 # Scope
 * Modern style cards, normal and extended; transform and mdfc, front and back; basic lands, normal, Theros, and Unstable styles; planeswalkers, normal and extended; mutate, adventure, miracle, and snow cards; and various flavours of fancy frames - stargazing, universes beyond, masterpiece, ZNE expedition, and womensday.
 * Leveler and saga cards require manual intervention to position text layers, but are automated up until that point.
-* Planeswalkers also require manual intervention to position text layers and the ragged textbox divider, but are automated up until that point.
+* Planeswalkers are fully automated now but may occasionally still need a human touch.

 # Google Drive Privacy Policy
 Proxyshop does not collect any information from users, period.